pndni/Charge_GM_WM_Properties_Pipeline/README.md

 ## Process DTI data

-The DTI processing is based on the begining of the [PSMD](http://www.psmd-marker.com/index.html) pipeline
+The DTI processing is based on [Want et al 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5318394/), which uses ANTs registration to correct for the susceptibility field.
+DTI processing was also influence by the begining of the [PSMD](http://www.psmd-marker.com/index.html) pipeline.

 DTI data is processed using FSL in the following steps
 1. Search bval file to find the index of the structural scan in the DTI data set (i.e., where bval = 0)
-2. Correct for eddy currents using FSL's eddy_correct, which linearly registers each image to the stuctural scan
+2. Use bet on the b0 image to calculate a brain mask
-3. Run brain extraction on the eddy corrected image
+3. Correct for eddy currents using FSL's eddy or eddy_correct
-4. Run DTIFIT to calculate FA and MD
+4. Register the b0 image from the eddy correct output with the T1 space to remove the susceptibility field.
+Uses antsIntermodalityIntrasubject.sh
-5. Linearly register the DTI structural image to T1 space
+5. Transform eddy corrected data to T1 space
-6. Transform FA and MD images to T1 space
+6. Run DTIFIT to calculate FA and MD

 ## Calculate statistics